df398/flocky/README.md

 ```bash
 ./flocky_serial
 ```
-> reac and flocky_mpi need to be in your path (or in the working directory)
+> NOTE: both reac and flocky_mpi need to be in your path (or in the working directory)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to contribute.